yolkhovyy/go-otelw/README.md

   * [OpenObserve](./docs/openobserve.md)
   * [Uptrace](./docs/uptrace.md)

-⚠️ This project is pre-1.0 and may change.
+⚠️ This project is pre-v1.0.0 and may change.

 ## Overview
-By modifying the OTEL Collector's config.yml, the telemetry flow can be directed to any OTEL-compatible backend—or even to multiple backends simultaneously.
-The diagram below illustrates this process.
+The diagram below illustrates how telemetry from the Example service, instrumented with `go-otelw`, can be routed to any OTEL-compatible backend—or to multiple backends at once.
+Simply instrument your service with `go-otelw` and use the provided OTEL Collector configuration examples to route telemetry to the observability backend of your choice.

 ![Overview](./docs/diagrams/overview.png)